Which city is cheaper, Asheville or Fort Lauderdale?

 You'll find scuba diving and snorkeling and shopping around the coastal city of Fort Lauderdale.
 People often spend their time relaxing at one of the resorts.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

-The progressive destination of Asheville offers nightlife and live music.
+The outdoorsy destination of Asheville offers nightlife and live music.
 Make sure you spend some time hiking while you're in the area.
 Take your pick from the many activities offered here.
 One day is usually not enough time for a trip here as there is plenty to do.

-You'll find shopping and nightlife around the scenic destination of Fort Lauderdale.
+You'll find shopping and nightlife around the spirited destination of Fort Lauderdale.
 People usually spend lots of time at the beach.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This coastal city offers a variety of activities to choose from.

 The mountain town of Asheville offers live music and food.
 Many travelers plan to spend time hiking while in the area.
 A weekend here is typical.
 The entire region has so many activities, and you'll want time to do everything.
 A weekend is often enough time to do most activities.

-You'll find nightlife and food around the high energy coastal city of Fort Lauderdale.
+You'll find nightlife and food around the spirited coastal city of Fort Lauderdale.
 The length of your ideal trip is an individual decision.
 If you have five days, this coastal city makes for a great vacation.
 It's also a relaxing resort destination.
 Most people head to the area for the beaches.
 Five days should give you a good understanding of everything this coastal city has to offer.

 Asheville is a great place to explore.
 Hiking can easily take up a good amount of your time here, too.
 This mountain town offers something for everyone.
 Most people find that five days is more than enough time to see everything.